Emihaa/portfolio/README.md

 - Non of the spheres should not overlap.
 - Each created sphere should have a randomized radius within some defined range of values.

-Example Image Explanation:
+The Example Image Explanation:
-Colored circles are circles in their initial state.
-Dashed circles around them are the state when they are i their most extended state within the given rectangular space, without overlapping.
+Colored circles show the initial state of the circles.
+Dashed circles around them are the state when they are I their most extended state within the given rectangular space, without overlapping.

 ## My Approach